Kyriosity/read-write/readme+/dev/.net/readme+/design/cs_think-tasks.md

 # C# - Tasks as properties backup

-Thinking in friendly UX it's good to apply deferred (aka lazy) initialization/calculation to less or more "heavy" entities.
-Either with C# `Lazy<>` or custom code like this:
+Experienced developers used to defer initialization/calculation to less or more "heavy" entities.
+In C# either with `Lazy<>` or custom code like this:
 <details>
   <summary><ins>Deferred loading snipped</ins></summary>